gwigz/sljs-archive/README.md

 - [ ] Track currently playing animations and sounds
 - [ ] Add method of sending reliable packets, with ACK handling and retries
 - [ ] Add "key to name" promise method
-  - [ ] Will need some way of adding response callbacks or acknologments
+  - [x] Will need some way of adding response callbacks or acknologments
-- [ ] Handle tracking user position via. `CoarseLocationUpdate`
-- [ ] Add ability to teleport, handle currectly on force teleport and death
-- [ ] Add ability see nearby agents and positions
 - [ ] Add freinds/buddy list population
   - [ ] Track online/offline updates
   - [ ] Add ability to message by name